Rent a boat in the Florida Keys

-If you’re wondering what kinds of places you will encounter on your boat rental in Florida Keys, islands such as Bahia Honda are minimally inhabited islands surrounded by gorgeous stretches of beach and coastline.
+If you’re wondering what kinds of places you will encounter on your boat rental in the Florida Keys, islands such as Bahia Honda are minimally inhabited islands surrounded by gorgeous stretches of beach and coastline.

-How to Get to the Florida Keys
+How to Get to the Florida Keys?

 You can fly to Key West International Airport (EYW) from all over the US.
 Direct flights include flights from Chicago, New York, Miami, Orlando and Dallas.

 If you are flying from other locations in the world, you can find connections flights to locations such as Miami International Airport (MIA).
-Alternatively, you can fly to Miami and then get a taxi or drive to locations such as Key Largo along the Florida Keys.
+Alternatively, you can fly to Miami and then get a taxi or drive to locations such as Key Largo along with the Florida Keys.
 It takes just over an hour with approximately 57 miles’ distance.